pootle/piCameraWeb/README.md

 This will display the useful bit of the url which can use use on any local machine to access the app.

 [More documentaton is available here.](https://picamdocs.readthedocs.io/en/latest/)

+To start the app automatically on boot use crontab and add the following line: (note crontab will prompt for an editor the first time you do this)

+> crontab -e

+add this line:

+> @reboot              ~/piCameraWeb/webserv.py -c ~/piCameraWeb/testconfig.py -l ~/camlog.log >> ~/shlog.log 2>&1